-- (6) [(4)] the provision of public services to persons residing in proximity to Texas' international border or in other areas of the state that have experienced a significant increase in the percentage of the population that consists of immigrants from other nations, according to the last two federal decennial censuses or another reliable measure; and - (7) the following state agency: the Office of State-Federal Relations. - Sec.
-4. BUSINESS AND INDUSTRY.
-The committee shall have 11 [nine] members, with jurisdiction over all matters pertaining to: - (1) industry and manufacturing; - (2) industrial safety and adequate and safe working conditions, and the regulation and control of those conditions; - (3) hours, wages, collective bargaining, and the relationship between employers and employees; - (4) the regulation of business transactions and transactions involving property interests; - (5) the organization, incorporation, management, and regulation of private corporations and professional associations and the Uniform Commercial Code and the Texas Revised Limited Partnership Act; - (6) the protection of consumers, governmental regulations incident thereto, the agencies of government authorized to regulate such activities, and the role of the government in consumer protection; - (7) privacy and identity theft; - (8) homeowners' associations; [and] - (9) oversight of the construction industry; - (10) oversight of the competitive electric services market, including generation and retail electric providers, and oversight of providers not subject to traditional regulation; - (11) oversight of the competitive telecommunications services market, including consumer protection and oversight of providers not subject to traditional regulation; - (12) oversight of communication technologies not subject to traditional regulation; and - (13) the following state agencies: the State Office of Risk Management, the Risk Management Board, the Division of Workers' Compensation of the Texas Department of Insurance, the workers' compensation research and evaluation group in the Texas Department of Insurance, the Office of Injured Employee Counsel, including the ombudsman program of that office, [and] the Texas Mutual Insurance Company Board of Directors, the Texas Residential Construction Commission, the Public Utility Commission of Texas, and the Office of Public Utility Counsel. - Sec.
-5. CALENDARS (PROCEDURAL).
-The committee shall have 13 [11] members, with jurisdiction over: - (1) the placement of bills and resolutions on appropriate calendars, except those within the jurisdiction of the Committee on Rules and Resolutions; - (2) the determination of priorities and proposal of rules for floor consideration of such bills and resolutions; and
+- Sec.
+2. APPROPRIATIONS. (a) The committee shall have 27 members, with jurisdiction over: - (1) all bills and resolutions appropriating money from the state treasury; - (2) all bills and resolutions containing provisions resulting in automatic allocation of funds from the state treasury; - (3) [all matters related to federal economic stimulus legislation; - [(4)] all bills and resolutions diverting funds from the state treasury or preventing funds from going in that otherwise would be placed in the state treasury; and - $\underline{(4)}$ [ $\underline{(5)}$ ] all matters pertaining to claims and accounts filed with the legislature against the state unless jurisdiction over those bills and resolutions is specifically granted by these rules to some other standing committee. - (b) The appropriations committee may comment upon any bill or resolution containing a provision resulting in an automatic allocation of funds. - Sec.
+3 [4].
+BUSINESS AND INDUSTRY.
+The committee shall have seven [nine] members, with jurisdiction over all matters pertaining to: - (1) industry and manufacturing; - (2) industrial safety and adequate and safe working conditions, and the regulation and control of those conditions; - (3) hours, wages, collective bargaining, and the relationship between employers and employees; - (4) the regulation of business transactions and transactions involving property interests; - (5) the organization, incorporation, management, and regulation of private corporations and professional associations and the Uniform Commercial Code and the Texas Revised Limited Partnership Act; - (6) the protection of consumers, governmental regulations incident thereto, the agencies of government authorized to regulate such activities, and the role of the government in consumer protection; - (7) privacy and identity theft; - (8) homeowners' associations; - (9) oversight and regulation of the construction industry; and - (10) the following state agencies: the State Office of Risk Management, the Risk Management Board, the Division of Workers' Compensation of the Texas Department of Insurance, the workers' compensation research and evaluation group in the Texas Department of Insurance, the Office of Injured Employee Counsel, including the ombudsman program of that office, and the Texas Mutual Insurance Company Board of Directors. - Sec.
+4 [5].
+CALENDARS (PROCEDURAL).
+The committee shall have 15 members, with jurisdiction over: - (1) the placement of bills and resolutions on appropriate calendars, except those within the jurisdiction of the Committee on Rules and Resolutions;